 While these will kill your damage output, It will give you the survivability necessary to survive tryndamere.
 If tryndamere is carrying his team, I suggest you get both of these, since an insta-dead Twitch is not a very useful twitch.

-- counter with a Guardian Angel, or by having a Zilean/ Kayle support.
-Fizz's abilites are meant to burst you down; With that in mind, he really can't sustain himself, or sustain dealing continuous damage to you
+- counter with a Guardian Angel, or by having a Morgana/ Kayle on your team.
+Fizz's abilites are meant to burst you down; With that in mind, he really can't sustain himself, or deal continuous damage to you

 - STAY AWAY FROM HER!
 You're going to need help from your team to draw some of her hard-hitting fire!
 Always try to get a CC on her.
 In a team fight, she is your most dangerous threat.

 Here is my list of what to expect from this hooligan